You may have heard of the FODMAP diet, and wondered what exactly it meant.

 The carbohydrates to avoid in high-FODMAP foods are specific types that may be poorly absorbed in the intestines, and foods that some people are more sensitive or reactive to.

 When high-FODMAPs reach the intestines, the bacteria in your gut can begin to break them down (fermentation), which can cause flatulence and bloating.
-Some of the more simple sugars can be rapidly fermented by the gut bacteria in the upper GI tract due to their short chain nature, causing pain.

 Let’s break it down: